Raymond leads the Firm’s Competition & Antitrust and Personal Data Protection practices.

 His practice focus is on antitrust matters involving the Malaysia Competition Commission and other sectoral regulators.
 These include advising clients on cartel cases and abuse of dominance, and the structuring of M&A, joint-venture and other similar alliances.

-He has been recognised as a leading individual by The Legal 500 Asia Pacific and by Chambers Asia-Pacific, which noted his "very sound knowledge” and "easy-to-understand and practical" advice.
+Raymond has been consistently ranked in the top tiers by various publications and has been recognised as a leading individual by The Legal 500 Asia Pacific and by Chambers Asia-Pacific, which noted his "very sound knowledge” and "easy-to-understand and practical" advice.
 He has also been recommended by Global Competition Review 100 for antitrust work.